diddado/docker-postgres/README.md

 Run ```docker-compose up``` to start the container.

-Browse to http://localhost:8081 to view the database.
+Browse to http://localhost:8080 to view the database where 8080 is the ADMINER_PORT